 Despite its being on the market for around 15 years, YouTube statistics show that it is still the app with which to compete.
 Indeed, its dominance looks set to continue.
 Cisco found that video accounted for 75% of online traffic in 2017.
 This is predicted to climb as high as 82% by 2022.

 And where does one go to watch video on the internet, be it from a mobile or desktop device?
-YouTube remains unchallenged.
+YouTube remains unchallenged – and indeed accounts for 25% of mobile and 15% of broadband traffic globally, according to Sandvine.
 Indeed, with the exception of short ‘stories’ style videos on Instagram or Snapchat, or the full episode or film-length offerings of Netflix, there is no other short video-focused medium in the top-20 most downloaded apps on iOS.

 It is harder to get a clear picture of YouTube statistics related to Android devices, onto which YouTube comes as part of the pre-loaded suite of default apps.
 As of December 2018, YouTube had been installed on 5 billion Android devices.

-In the US, YouTube is the most popular app with the younger demographics, with 18-24 year-olds, and 25-34 year-old YouTube users outnumbering those of any other app.
+According to a 2018 study from Cast From Clay (then known as We Are Flint), YouTube is the most popular app in the US among younger demographics, with 18-24 year-olds, and 25-34 year-old YouTube users outnumbering those of any other app.
 For every other age group, it is edged out by Facebook, but never falls below second place.

 YouTube is even more dominant in the UK, where it is the most popular app with all age groups outside of retirement age.
 It ranks second still for the Facebook-preferring over-65s and the over-75s alike, however.